kremmydas/docker-cli/README.md

     Otherwise, if you run `fncli` without sudo permission, you receive an IOError error: [Errno 13] Permission denied `u'/var/lib/docker/containers/***-json.log'`

-* `fncli` has been written in Python (using the Click package and Docker SDK for Python).

 * Bash completion:

   Run the following: